tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 2.  **Level 1**: Split each child node along the Y-axis (dimension 1).
 Notice in the diagram below that the split values (e.g., $Y < 30$ vs $Y < 80$) are different for each branch because they are the **local medians** for that specific subset of points.
 3.  **Level 2**: Split along the Z-axis (dimension 2), and so on, cycling through dimensions.

-> **Note:** Code blocks are minimal for clarity; some omit imports, memory management, and boilerplate.

 {{% tabs "kdtree-implementation" %}}
 {{% tab "Python" %}}
 ```python